Get started with Amazon DocumentDB

 -

-Your AWS account includes a default VPC in each region.
-This step is only necessary if you choose to use a default Amazon VPC.
-In this case, complete the steps in the Create a Amazon VPC topic in the Amazon VPC User Guide.
+Your AWS account includes a default VPC in each Region.
+If you choose to use an Amazon VPC, complete the steps in the Create an Amazon VPC topic in the Amazon VPC User Guide.

 In this step you will create an Amazon DocumentDB cluster.